Build a WordPress website (Linux)

 mysql -u root -p

-Record the database name, username, and password for later use.
+Make a note of the database name, username, and password for later use.

 CREATE DATABASE WORDPRESS_DATABASE;